SovereignCloudStack/website/_i18n/en/summit2023.md

 Ernst Stöckl-Pukall, Director Department Digitisation & Industrie 4.0

 * Panel discussion: "Why digital sovereignty is important for Europe" (DE) Dr. Franziska Brantner, Parliamentary State Secretary at the Federal Ministry for Economic Affairs and Climate Action of Germany;
 Dr.Reinhard Brandl, Member of Parliament;
-Stephan Iländer, STACKIT;
+Stephan Ilaender, STACKIT;
 Jan Hill, Director Public Services, adesso SE

 * Impulse talk: "Why digital sovereignty is central to innovation, freedom and democracy in Europe" (DE) Rafael Laguna de la Vera, Director Federal Agency for disruptive Innovation SPRIND

+* „Cloud-Transformation in the public sector and the development of the  Deutsche Verwaltungscloud (German public services cloud)“ (DE)
+Martin Schallbruch, CEO govdigital eG

-* A talk between Johan and Kurt: "SCS - The vision of one platform - standardised, built and operated by many" (DE) Johan Christenson, Vice President Innovation, Cleura AB; Kurt Garloff, CTO Sovereign Cloud Stack
+* A talk between Johan and Kurt: "SCS - The vision of one platform - standardised, built and operated by many" (DE) Johan Christenson, Vice President Innovation, Cleura AB;
+Kurt Garloff, CTO Sovereign Cloud Stack

 * Impulse talk: "Build your own hyperscaler: how to build a sovereign private cloud based on SCS" (DE)